MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/preproduction-driver-signing-and-install.md

 EnableUefiSbTest.exe /dump
 ```

-If Secure Boot is disabled and the keys have been successfully cleared, the following output is expected be by the tool:
+If Secure Boot is disabled and the keys have been successfully cleared, the following output is expected:

 ```PowerShell
 PS C:\> .\EnableUefiSbTest.exe /dump